 I am not the first artist to be inspired by nature.
-Basic structures of life, fossils, natural stone, sedimentary rock and the mechanics by which they are formed over time, have a basic primordial appeal.
-Cement, with its various qualities and capabilities, is the perfect medium for its expression.
+Insects, animals and their structures, fossils, natural stone, sedimentary rock and the mechanics by which they are formed over time, have a fundamental primordial appeal.
+Grout, with its various qualities and capabilities, is the perfect medium for its expression.
 This non-traditional medium is conducive to the process of experimentation.
 I ask the question "what if?".
 I am not always happy with the result, nor is it always what I expected.
-This learning process evolves, fueled by the creative impulse until, like a fossil or ancient stone, the work becomes a time capsule, a manifestation of inspiration, struggle, and brief moment in the sun.
+This learning process evolves, fueled by the creative impulse, until, like a fossil or ancient stone, the work becomes a time capsule, a manifestation of inspiration, struggle, and brief moment in the sun.

 ABOUT THE PROCESS

 My art is process driven.
 Much of my technique is designed to mimic natural occurrences.
 I open myself up to whatever art wants to be.
 Through the sheer volume of work, my process has evolved into a sort of monoprint.
-Instead of paper, I transfer the image onto a 1/4 inch thick light weight, high tinsel cement slab.
-Instead of ink or paint, I use dry pigment mixed with cement and acrylic polymer.
+Instead of paper, I transfer the image onto a 1/2 inch thick, light weight, high tinsel masonry slab.
+Instead of ink or paint, I use dry pigment mixed with grout and acrylic polymer.
 I work in reverse on a large sheet of tempered glass.
 Unlike traditional painting, the colors I lay down first will appear on the surface of the finished piece and not be obscured by subsequent layers.
 This makes it hard for me to accurately determine the finished outcome of the piece.
 This forces me to rely on intuition, adding unpredictability and excitement to the creative process.
-Once the pigmented cement has cured on the glass, wooden forms are attached and a thin cement slab is poured over the dried pigment.
+Once the pigmented grout has cured on the glass, wooden forms are attached and a thin slab of grout is poured over the dried pigment.
 As it cures the pigments are absorbed and bonded.
-Finally the cured durable cement is pried from the glass, and turned over for "the reveal".
+Finally the piece is pried from the glass, and turned over for "the reveal".
 The surface is then hand polished and sealed before being attached to a 2" thick rigid fiberglass and foam support.

 ABOUT THE WORK

-The work is self framing, durable and light enough to easily hang on standard drywall.
-The versatility of cement allows for endless possibilities.
+The work is durable and light enough to easily hang on standard drywall.
+The versatility of this medium allows for endless possibilities.
 The surface can be polished or carved without destroying the color, it can give the appearance of translucent glass or even metal.
 Texture, both subtle and pronounced, can be easily produced.
-My process can be reviewed on my YouTube channel, sporting 500,000 views with over 2,000 followers.
+My process can be reviewed on my YouTube channel, sporting 600,000 views with over 2,500 followers.

-Please visit my bolg to for more insight.
+Please visit my blog to for more insight.